 Additional works will see the installation of 1.25km of new main in Point Turton as well as the construction of a new booster pump station.

-Site works will commence towards the end of 2017 and expected to take between 14-20 months to complete.
+Site works commenced at the end of 2017 and works are expected to take between 14-20 months to complete.

 The new pipeline will be laid under the road verge where possible and follow a route that includes Harry Butler Road, Hardwicke Bay Road, Yorke Highway, Corny Point Road and White Hut Road.